dseguy/changedBehavior/behavior/unserialize_max_depth.rst

 ______
 .. code-block:: output

    PHP Warning:  unserialize(): Maximum depth of 2 exceeded.
-The depth limit can be changed using the max_depth unserialize() option or the unserialize_max_depth ini setting in /codes/unserialize_max_depth.php on line 7
+The depth limit can be changed using the max_depth unserialize() option or the unserialize_max_depth ini setting

    Warning: unserialize(): Maximum depth of 2 exceeded.
-The depth limit can be changed using the max_depth unserialize() option or the unserialize_max_depth ini setting in /codes/unserialize_max_depth.php on line 7
+The depth limit can be changed using the max_depth unserialize() option or the unserialize_max_depth ini setting
-   PHP Warning:  unserialize(): Error at offset 23 of 36 bytes in /codes/unserialize_max_depth.php on line 7
+   PHP Warning:  unserialize(): Error at offset 23 of 36 bytes

-   Warning: unserialize(): Error at offset 23 of 36 bytes in /codes/unserialize_max_depth.php on line 7
+   Warning: unserialize(): Error at offset 23 of 36 bytes